ALTERNATOR GEN LAMP CIRCUIT MODIFICATION

 © Copyright, 2014, R. Fleischer

-Purpose of this modification: After this modification, the Bosch BMW Airhead motorcycle alternator will produce electricity even if the GEN lamp burns out ... or; if the GEN lamp printed circuit material (it is common for it to crack at the lamps area) does not connect to the lamp properly, etc. This type of modification can be adapted for use where there is no normal BMW instrument pod.
+Purpose of this modification: After this modification, the Bosch BMW Airhead motorcycle alternator will produce electricity even if the GEN lamp burns out ... or; if the GEN lamp printed circuit material (it is common for it to crack at the lamps area) does not connect to the lamp properly.
+This modification can be adapted for use where there is no normal BMW instrument pod.
 This modification, while referencing the 'instrument pod', applies to all types of the instrument pods BMW used, as well as the /5 bikes, where the GEN lamp is mounted on the headlight bucket, and there is no pod.

 NOTE!...This modification has been done by many in past decades...and the 'accepted value' has generally been 470 ohms.
 I will expand upon the that resistor value determination.
 I will show that a slightly lower value is slightly better and makes an improvement in the rpm at which charging begins.
 I will also show why a much lower value is appropriate if you do not have a GEN lamp.